QsBBQ/Mad_Max/README.md

 v.0.5
 -As an IT guy for Mad Max, I need an IP scanner
--As an IT guy for Mad Max, I need login authentication
+-As an IT guy for Mad Max, I need edit for all fields -As an IT guy for Mad Max, I need login authentication
 -As an IT guy for Mad Max, Mad Max needs to approve new users -As an IT guy for Mad Max, I need authorization